evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 The GCANN introduces minimal computational overhead - it simply requires tracking D and G losses, calculating moving averages and slopes, and applying simple scaling updates to the learning rates and skipping iterations based on the monitoring results each iteration.
 The cooldown mechanism helps prevent overcorrection and instability during the adjustment process.

 Experimental Setup
-We instantiate and evaluate the GCANN architecture on two generative modeling tasks:
+The GCANN architecture was applied to two generative modeling tasks For evaluation:

-DCG-GCANN for Image Generation: We apply the GCANN mechanisms to a Deep Convolutional GAN (DCGAN) architecture for generating images on the CelebA dataset of celebrity face images at 64x64 resolution.
+DCG-GCANN for Image Generation: This evaluation project applies the GCANN mechanisms to a Deep Convolutional GAN (DCGAN) architecture for generating images on the CelebA dataset of celebrity face images at 64x64 resolution.
 Key hyperparameters are: max_loss_diff=3, target_slope_range=(-0.1, 0.1), gc_lr_window=100, discriminator_pause_threshold=0.025, generator_pause_threshold=0.01, discriminator_skip_threshold=0.05, generator_skip_threshold=0.05, max_skip_iterations=25, cooldown_period=100, baseline_epochs=1, diversity_weight=1, diversity_check_interval=5, topend_diversity_loss=3, bottomend_diversity_loss=0.001.

-DCG-GCANN for 3D Model Generation: We also apply the GCANN to 3D generative modeling using a DCGAN architecture that takes input random noise and generates voxelized 3D shapes.
-We train this 3D DCG-GCANN on the 3DBiCar dataset containing renderings of 3D Biped Cartoon Characters.
+DCG-GCANN for 3D Model Generation: This evaluation project also applies the GCANN to 3D generative modeling using a DCGAN architecture that takes input random noise and generates voxelized 3D shapes.
+This 3D DCG-GCANN is trained on the 3DBiCar dataset containing renderings of 3D Biped Cartoon Characters.
 Initial learning rates are lr_D=1e-4, lr_G=1e-4 with dampening α=0.8, β=0.6, max_loss_diff=3, diversity_weight=1, diversity_check_interval=10, topend_diversity_loss=5, bottomend_diversity_loss=0.01 and a cooldown period of 150 iterations.
 Separate variables are used for pausing and skipping, with a target_slope_range of (0.001, 0.2) and a maximum of 30 skipped iterations.

-For both experiments, we train our GCANNs and baselines for 100 epochs with a batch size of 128.
-We compare the discriminator and generator losses, their convergence over training, the diversity loss curves, as well as the visual quality of generated samples.
-For images, we report the Inception Score, Frechet Inception Distance (FID), and average pairwise distance within batches as a diversity metric.
-For 3D models, we report the Chamfer Distance between generated and real 3D models, and the average pairwise distance between generated models.
+For both experiments, The GCANNs and baselines are trained for 100 epochs with a batch size of 128.
+The discriminator and generator losses, their convergence over training, the diversity loss curves, as well as the visual quality of generated samples were compared.

 ## Results (draft)